 Detecting a visual problem can be difficult — especially in children — as they may not complain about their vision, or simply lack the verbal skills to effectively communicate what they’re experiencing.
-By undergoing a functional vision assessment with Dr. Stein, the optometrist will determine whether visual dysfunction is at the root of their difficulty.
+By undergoing a functional vision assessment with our eye doctors, the optometrist will determine whether visual dysfunction is at the root of their difficulty.
 In addition to reading problems, poor visual skills can manifest in several ways:

 - Children with reading difficulties may exhibit behavioral issues associated with frustration

 - Excessive fidgeting or low attention span could indicate a vision-related problem

 - They may resist going to school or doing homework